-- Is focused on targeting and tracking individuals via the Ringmer Alliance Assessment without Levels System - Uses learning and teaching objectives and success criteria objectively to assess during the course of teaching - Is rapidly responsive to solve problems and provide support 'at the point of difficulty' - Involves pupils in actively assessing their own progress and defining personal objectives
+- Is focused on targeting and tracking individuals using key performance indicators on an adapted SIMS programme for the school. - Uses learning and teaching objectives and success criteria objectively to assess during the course of teaching. - Is rapidly responsive to solve problems and provide support 'at the point of difficulty'. - Involves pupils in actively assessing their own progress and defining personal objectives.